SpookyEngineer/SpookyEngineer/README.md

 <div align="center">

-I'm a passionate Front-End developer with a solid understanding of Full-Stack development.
+I'm a passionate Full-Stack developer with a solid understanding of Full-Stack development.
 With a keen eye for aesthetics and a drive to create engaging user experiences, I strive to bridge the gap between design and functionality.

 Throughout my journey, I have honed my skills in HTML, CSS, and JavaScript, enabling me to bring captivating website designs to life.
 I am well-versed in the latest Front-End frameworks such as Vue.js and React.js, leveraging their power to build scalable and responsive applications.